SAP-archive/sap-iot-replenishment-scenario/docs/06-creating-smart-business-charts.md

 ## Adding Smart Business Roles
-* Please create a role collection and add all smart business roles as mentioned below and assign to all the users.
+* Please create a role collection and add all smart business roles as mentioned below and assign the role collection to the respective users.

 |Application Identifier|Role Template| Role|
 |--|--|--|